-The landlord can contact the Investigation and Enforcement Unit (IEU) of the Ministry of Municipal Affairs and Housing.
+The landlord can contact the Rental Housing Enforcement Unit (RHEU) of the Ministry of Municipal Affairs and Housing.

-IEU will contact the tenant and is often able to secure the tenant's co-operation without taking legal action.
+The RHEU will contact the tenant and is often able to secure the tenant's cooperation without taking legal action.

-The landlord may serve an N5 notice to terminate tenancy early for interference with the landlord's lawful right.
+Where the RHEU is unable to secure the tenant's cooperation, the landlord may serve an N5 notice to terminate tenancy early for interference with the landlord's lawful right.